JosephTLyons/GUI-Delay-Time-Calculator/README.md

 Features still to add:

+* Scaleable UI
-* Remove slider and use a text box that can be changed by clicking and dragging
+* Remove slider and use a text box that can be changed by clicking and dragging?
-* Change to whole BPM values and use modifier buttons to access 1/10th notes (or any other method to access these values
+* Change to whole BPM values and use modifier buttons to access 1/10th notes (or any other method to access these values?
 * Better app icon
 * Make installer

+Bug to Fix:
+* Embed Font to fix font errors